Gun249/CookMate/README.md

 People interested in sharing their unique recipes with a broader community.

-Project Description

-CookMate is a mobile application designed to provide users with an engaging and intuitive platform to learn, create, and share various recipes.
-The application enhances the cooking experience by offering step-by-step guides, personalized menu creation, and an easy-to-use interface for food enthusiasts of all levels.

 Application Usage

 Log in: Use your credentials to access the app.